 You can find a link to our Donut Hole Calculator in either the right-hand margin or left-hand navigation (when using the full screed, desktop view).
 If you are using a smaller screen or mobile device, you can enter https://PDP-Planner.com.

-Once on the PDP-Planner / Donut Hole Calculator page, you can begin by: (1) entering your average monthly Medicare Part D retail drug costs, choose the month when your coverage begins (usually, January), change your plan's Initial Deductible (if you wish), and choose your approximate mix of generic or brand-name drugs.
+Once on the PDP-Planner / Donut Hole Calculator page, you can begin by: (1) entering your average monthly Medicare Part D retail drug costs, (2) choose the month when your drug plan coverage began (usually January), (3) change your plan's Initial Deductible (if you wish), and (4) choose your approximate mix of generic or brand-name drugs.

 .
-Just enter the name of your formulary drug, location, and see the retail prices across all Medicare drug plans in your area.
+Just enter the name of your formulary drug, location, and see the retail prices across all Medicare Part D drug plans in your area.
 Your retail drug costs should also be found on your plan's "Explanation of Benefits" letter that you receive every month.

-To help you visualize your potential drug spending, we show a chart of how your estimated annual drug costs are organized by month and the four Medicare Part D plan phases (Initial Deductible, Initial Coverage Limit, Coverage Gap, and Catastrophic Coverage).
+To help you visualize your potential drug spending, we show a chart of how your estimated annual drug costs are organized by month and within the four parts of your Medicare Part D plan coverage (Initial Deductible, Initial Coverage Phase, Coverage Gap (or Donut Hole), and Catastrophic Coverage).
 If you have a $0 deductible, you will naturally skip over the first part of coverage and begin directly in the Initial Coverage Phase.

 We even have older versions of our Donut Hole calculators online in our "Plan Archives" section if you wanted to see how your estimated Medicare Part D spending might have changed over the years.